sandeepsoni2291/hello-world/README.md

 # hello-world
-Hi all,
+Hi all!

-Sandeep here i like node.js and coffeescript (that's what i made of!)
+Sandeep here i like node.js and coffeescript (that's what i made of!).

- I've had tacos on the moon and find them far superior on the earth tacos
+ I've had tacos on the moon and find them far superior on the earth tacos.